sendgrid/docs/source/Glossary/reconfirmation.md

 a large push in determine whether emails will make it to the mailbox by past engagement with that sender.
 Popular receiving mailboxes like Gmail, Yahoo! and Hotmail all use engagement tracking to decipher for their users which emails to put in the spam folder, bounce, or allow passage to a user's mailbox.
-Furthermore, many mailboxes now have the option to prioritize emails automatically so that there are two different categories of email; those deemed by the mailbox as important and those that aren't.
+Furthermore, many mailboxes now have the option to prioritize emails automatically so that there are 2 different categories of email; those deemed by the mailbox as important and those that aren't.
 This is almost entirely determined by whether or not recipients click on their emails or even better, if they reply.
 This increases the ante for senders to send content that recipients will engage with.

 Thankfully SendGrid provides a window into the problem.
 Senders are able to make use of the Event API which allows senders to know if recipients have opened and/or clicked on their emails.
 Lower tier plans can view this information under the Email Activity tab.
-With these tools, a sender can ensure that they are not sending to two major pitfalls: spam traps or recipients that are likely to acknowledge the email as spam.
+With these tools, a sender can ensure that they are not sending to 2 major pitfalls: spam traps or recipients that are likely to acknowledge the email as spam.
 Sending to either of these recipients leads the receiving mailbox to believe that they are uninterested and therefore, begin to divert their emails to the unimportant or spam folders.